Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ugmented} listening (AL)~\cite{corey2019microphone} refers to modifying the user's perceived sounds in real time for better auditory experience.
+\IEEEPARstart{A}{ugmented} listening (AL)~\cite{corey2019microphone} refers to modifying the user's perceived sounds in real time for a better auditory experience.
 It aims to equally help both normal-hearing and hearing-impaired people to hear better what they attend to in real noisy echoic situations.
 As depicted in \cref{fig:augmented-listening}, for example, personalized sound zones can be produced by manipulating the sound field according to the individual preference~\cite{betlehem2015personal}.

 Behind such real-time applications, both audio analysis (e.g., localization and separation) and synthesis (e.g., reproduction) have actively been studied at the intersection of acoustics, signal processing, and machine learning (ML)~\cite{cobos2022overview}.
-Acoustics offers a solid mathematical representation of sound as \textit{field}, a continuous function over space and time.
-The major task of AL is thus sound field reconstruction at arbitrary points~\cite{koyama2025physics}.
+Acoustics offers a solid mathematical representation of sound as a \textit{field}, i.e., a continuous function over space and time, and a central goal is to reconstruct this quantity at unobserved locations from finite measurements~\cite{koyama2025physics}.
 In signal processing, sound is typically assumed to be generated from a specific source and modified by a filter representing the sound propagation (e.g., in room acoustics and reverberation) and spatial information (e.g., source location and array geometry).